Tea Around the World: Cultures, Ceremonies, History

 Tea is grown in the northern, eastern and some central parts of Myanmar.
 Black tea with milk or condensed milk is sold in tiny cups but black herbal tea is also produced in enormous quantities!

 Tea is the first thing you will be invited to have with locals in Myanmar.
 It is boiled for about twenty minutes and then kept hot in a large thermos to be offered to guests throughout the day.
-By Monique at Trip Anthropologist

-Butter Tea – Ladakh India
+Butter Tea Ladakh India

 Cut off from the rest of the country by the mighty Himalayas, even the tea in Ladakh is different from the plentiful chai throughout the rest of India.
-Served across the Himalayan region, Butter Tea is milky, salty and a little oily to the taste and is designed to ward off the harsh mountain weather.
+Served across the Himalayan region, butter tea is milky, salty and a little oily to the taste and is designed to ward off the harsh mountain weather.